 And the whistleblower didn’t commit treason, either.
 Because the Founding Fathers were concerned that “treason” had a slippery definition under British rule, they defined it in the Constitution itself: “Treason against the United States, shall consist only in levying War against them, or in adhering to their Enemies, giving them Aid and Comfort.
 No Person shall be convicted of Treason unless on the Testimony of two Witnesses to the same overt Act, or on Confession in open Court.”

-By that definition – the only definition that counts – Trump also hasn’t committed treason.
+By that definition – the only definition that counts – the whistleblower also hasn’t committed treason.
 So everyone stop with the treason-death-penalty-kill-my-political-opponents talk.

 If Trump is frustrated that the whistleblower complaint resulted in embarrassing, classified information coming out, he has only himself to blame.
 After all, he’s the one who declassified it.
 The whistleblower went to great lengths to keep the secret parts of the complaint secret, writing, “I have endeavored to apply the classification standards outlined in Executive Order (EO) 13526 and to separate out information that I know or have reason to believe is classified for national security purposes.”